Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Numerical Examples

 \subsubsection{Burgers' Type of Equation}

 The problem is given by

 where $D$ is the unit disk in $\R^2$.
-Again, outflow boundary conditions will be considered and time integration is done via SSPRK(3,3) with CFL number 0.1.
-The space discretisation is again done by a pure continuous Galerkin scheme of third order with Bernstein polynomials.
-In this test case, a small bump located around zero will move up to the left and a shock will appear after a finite time.
+Again, outflow boundary conditions are considered and time integration is done via SSPRK(3,3) with CFL number 0.1.
+A pure continuous Galerkin scheme of third order with Bernstein polynomials is used in space.
+In this test case, a small bump located around zero moves up to the left and a shock will appear after a finite time.
 However, for this study, the time is considered before the shock appears.
-The choice of $\cos$ in \eqref{eq:burgers_equation_like} is done on purpose to guarantee that the integration with a quadrature rule will never be exact.
-The influence of the different correction terms is not visible in the solution in Figure~\ref{fig:Solution}, where the solution at $t=0.2$ (right before the shock appears) is visualised.
+The choice of $\cos$ in \eqref{eq:burgers_equation_like} is done on purpose to guarantee that the integration with a quadrature rule will never be exact and in addition the flux is not convex.

-Here, the correction \eqref{eq:operator-entropy-correction-RD} is applied.
-For the square entropy $U=u^2 / 2$, the differences $\int_\Omega U^2_{corr}(0.2)-\int_\Omega U^2_0$ of the entropies with the different corrections are \begin{itemize} \item 4.3760551889451007E-006 for the correction \eqref{eq:correction} and \item 4.3739395943294535E-006 for the correction \eqref{eq:operator-entropy-correction-RD} \end{itemize} at $t = 0.2$.
-The difference between the influence of the correction terms is also quite small for this test case.

-\begin{remark} Several simulations (also with other test problems such as Burgers' equation) have been performed.
-Up to now, no significant difference between the two correction terms has been seen for Galerkin schemes.
-However, the possibility of some advantages of one of the correction terms compared to the other one cannot be excluded at the present time (e.g. in a different scheme or for other problems).
-Further studies have to be conducted. \end{remark}
+For the square entropy $U=u^2 / 2$, the differences $\int_\Omega U^2_{corr}(0.2)-\int_\Omega U^2_0$ of the entropies with the different corrections are \begin{itemize} \item $1.6819336368255455\cdot 10^{-15}$ for the correction \eqref{eq:correction} and \item $1.6822445661098047\cdot 10^{-15}$ for the correction \eqref{eq:operator-entropy-correction-RD} \end{itemize} at $t = 0.2$.
+The difference between the influence of the correction terms is also very small for this test case and will further decrease if the number of DOFs are increased.
+For smooth solution, no significant differences between the two correction terms has been seen so far for different types of schemes and other test cases not shown here.
+However, the advantages of one of the correction terms compared to the other one cannot be excluded.